LoopKit/loopdocs/docs/browser/bb-errors.md

 We have removed the section on getting a new Fastlane API Key - that is not the solution to what turns out to be a bigger problem.

-The rest of this section has some steps that may be needed in the future, once the Fastlane system is working again.
-Do not follow any of these steps a this time - they will not help until the underlying connection between *GitHub* Actions and *Apple* is working again.
+The rest of this section has some steps that may be needed in the future.
+Do not follow any of these steps at this time - they will not help until the underlying connection between *GitHub* Actions and *Apple* is working again.

 ## Other Help Steps